natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Core Knowledge: How does online phishing work?**

 ..
 Note::
-1. The phisher starts by choosing their intended victims (whether at the organizational or individual level) and develops tactics to gather information they can use to attack.
+1. The phisher starts by choosing their intended victims, (whether at the organizational or individual level), and develops tactics to gather information they can use to attack.
-2. The phisher will next construct techniques like counterfeit emails or fake websites to transmit messages that tempt their victims into providing data.
+2. The phisher will next construct techniques, like counterfeit emails or fake websites, to transmit messages that tempt their victims into providing data.

 3. The attack then starts when phishers send victims messages that seem legitimate.

-4. Once the attack has been launched, the phishers will watch and gather the information that the victims enter on the phony web pages.
+4. Once the attack has been launched, the phishers will watch and gather the information, that the victims enter on the phony web pages.

 5. Finally, phishers exploit the information they have gathered to make fraudulent or unlawful purchases.